 “Those first three months were tough,” he said.
 “I was constantly fighting urges and cried myself to sleep many nights.”

 Some patients say it feels strange for them to have to lose weight before their surgery.
-But Dr. Keith Kimsays this is important in making the surgery safer.
+But Dr. Dennis Smith says this is important in making the surgery safer.

-“Losing weight before surgery can reduce the risks in the operating room by shrinking the size of the liver and reducing fat in the abdomen and help patients avoid complications,” Dr. Keith Kim says.
+“Losing weight before surgery can reduce the risks in the operating room by shrinking the size of the liver and reducing fat in the abdomen and help patients avoid complications,” Dr. Dennis Smith says.

 Despite his challenges, Orosco persevered.
 By the morning of his surgery, in December 2016, he weighed 555 pounds.
 He was ready.